hed-standard/hed-specification/docs/source/03_HED_formats.md

 ### 3.2.5.
 Tag prefixes

-Users may select tags from multiple schemas, but additional schema must be specified in the HED version specification.
+Users may select tags from multiple schemas, but additional schema must be included in the HED version specification.
 Terms from only one schema can appear in the annotation without a namespace prefix followed by a colon.
 Users are free to use any alphabetic namespace prefix, provided it is associated with a specific